tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 deployment of ECH.
-The extent of breakage depends on a number of external factors, including, for example, whether ECH can be disabled, whether or not the party disabling ECH is trusted to do so, and whether or not client implementations will fall back to TLS without ECH in the event of such a toggle.
+The extent of breakage depends on a number of external factors, including, for example, whether ECH can be disabled, whether or not the party disabling ECH is trusted to do so, and whether or not client implementations will fall back to TLS without ECH in the event of disablement.

 Depending on implementation details and deployment settings, use cases which depend on plaintext TLS information may require fundamentally different